128technology/docs/docs/concepts_kni.md

 sidebar_label: Kernel Network Interfaces
 ---

 The DPDK kernel network interface (KNI) provides a way for the 128T Session Smart router to route traffic to the Linux OS for access to various USER space applications.
-KNI interface also provide a way for traffic originating in the Linux OS to be routed via the 128T Session Smart router.
+KNIs also provide a way for traffic originating in the Linux OS to be routed via the 128T Session Smart router.
 Every 128T router creates a KNI called `kni254` by default which is used to implement [in-band management access](concepts_linux_host_networking) to the router.

 ## Configuration